Regional Institute of Paramedical and Nursing Sciences: History

-Formerly the name was Regional Paramedical and Nursing Training Institute (RP&NTI), which was rechristened as Regional Institute of Paramedical and Nursing (RIPAN).
-Later the word 'sciences' was added.
+Formerly, the name was Regional Paramedical and Nursing Training Institute (RP&NTI), which was rechristened as Regional Institute of Paramedical and Nursing (RIPAN).
+Later, the word 'sciences' was added.
 The institute is named Regional Institute of Paramedical and Nursing Sciences (RIPANS).
 RIPANS is affiliated to Mizoram University.
-RIPANS is planning to start a 100-seat MBBS and BDS seat learning center for which project estimate has been submitted.
+RIPANS is planning to start a 100-seat MBBS and BDS seat learning center, for which a project estimate has been submitted.